mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

 This plugin will register an HTTP handler that will respond with "Hello, world!" when requested.

-Run this command to build the executable that will be distributed with your plugin: `go build plugin.go`
+Run this command to build the executable that will be distributed with your plugin: `go build -o plugin.exe plugin.go`

 **Note:** Your executable is platform specific!
 If you're building the plugin for a server running on a different operating system, you'll need to use a slightly different command.
-For example, if you're using developing the plugin from MacOS and deploying to a Linux server, you'll need to use this command: `GOOS=linux GOARCH=amd64 go build plugin.go`
+For example, if you're using developing the plugin from MacOS and deploying to a Linux server, you'll need to use this command: `GOOS=linux GOARCH=amd64 go build -o plugin.exe plugin.go`.
+Also note that the ".exe" extension is required if you'd like your plugin to run on Windows, but is otherwise optional.

 Now, we'll need to define a manifest, which is required for every plugin.
 Create a file named "plugin.yaml" with the following contents: